Service Business Website Cost 2026: Real Pricing Breakdown

 Is WordPress dead for service businesses?
 No, but it is no longer the default.
 For owners who want to edit their own content and have a budget for ongoing maintenance, WordPress still works.
 For everyone else, modern static stacks (Astro, Next.js, custom React) are faster, cheaper to host, and easier to keep secure.

 Want a service business website that actually books jobs?
-Our website design service ships custom, SEO-baked, mobile-first sites in the $3k–$8k range — fixed scope, 2-week build.
+Our website design service ships custom, SEO-baked, mobile-first sites at $2,500 + $47/mo — fixed scope, 1–2 week build, exterior services niche focus.
 Or book a free 45-minute strategy call and we will audit what you have now.

 Related reading: